 Don’t be that person that plans their European getaway last minute-read this to start making your plans for an unforgettable trip to Berlin.

 When I was there I really loved the amazing street art that was all over the city.
-I have provided the Best 4 day Itinerary for a Weekend in Berlin.
+I have provided the Best 4-day Itinerary for a Weekend in Berlin.
 4 days in Berlin is the perfect amount of time to take in what this wonderful city has to offer.
 Take a look below and see how you can best explore Berlin in 4 days.
 Find all the travel information you need to gettin in and around Germany.

 Where to stay in Berlin